tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Abort-Copy-File.md

 ## Remarks

-When you stop a pending `Copy File` operation, the destination file's `x-ms-copy-status` header is set to `aborted`.
-Stopping a copy operation results in a destination file of zero length.
+When you cancel a pending `Copy File` operation, the destination file's `x-ms-copy-status` header is set to `aborted`.
+Canceling a copy operation results in a destination file of zero length.
 However, the metadata for the destination file will have the new values copied from the source blob or file, or set explicitly in the `Copy File` operation call.

-You can only stop a copy operation that is pending.
-Trying to stop a copy that has completed, or failed, results in conflict error.
-Trying to stop a copy operation by using an incorrect copy ID also results in conflict error.
+You can only cancel a copy operation that is pending.
+Trying to cancel a copy that has completed, or failed, results in conflict error.
+Trying to cancel a copy operation by using an incorrect copy ID also results in conflict error.